temin/gRSShopper/README.md

 This clone contains few fixes and improvements that enabled me to install gRSShopper on [vanilla](https://en.wikipedia.org/wiki/Vanilla_software) Debian/Ubuntu server.
 Some fixes also originate from the comments Downes made in his [Installing gRSShopper on Reclaim](https://www.youtube.com/watch?v=T8PFEEQJ8kw) video.

-Installation - on Debian/Ubuntu
+Installation on Debian/Ubuntu
 -------------------------------

+### Ansible playbook

+If you are familiar with Ansible you can use my [playbook](https://github.com/temin/ansible-grsshopper) to install gRSShoper.

-### Installing software
+### Installing software manualy

 gRSShopper is a LAMP (P as Perl) application and the base packages to install are: